cralibe/MetaCommunityMetrics.jl/docs/src/Benchmarking.md

 According to documentation, the `Julia` metric measures total memory allocation during execution, while the `R` metric specifically tracks heap allocations within the R runtime, excluding "memory allocated outside the R heap, e.g., by `malloc()` or `new` directly."
 Due to differences in language implementation and measurement methodology, direct numerical comparisons between languages should be interpreted with caution.

 ## Speedup Summary
 *Below is a plot showing the speedup of all benchmarked functions across the three datasets (small, medium and large).
-Speedup is calculated as the `R` median execution time divided by the `Julia` median execution time.*
+Speedup is calculated as the `R` median execution time divided by the `Julia` median execution time.Median speedup and its confidence interval of each comparison is shown.
+The grey dashed line shows where speedup equals to 1, that is both `R` and `Julia`'s implementations require the same amount of time.
+The calcualation of beta diversity has two variants: `quant = true` (abundance data is used) and `quant = false`(occurence data is used).*
 ![Speedup Plot](assets/speedup.png)

 ## Benchmarking Results in Details
 All times are in millisecond (ms), and memory is in mebibytes (MiB).
 All values are rounded up to 4 decimal places.

-### Median Execution time and Speedup Values
+### Median Execution Time and Speedup Values
-*95% confidence interval is reported.*
+*The test cases with the maximum and minimum speedup values are highligthed.
+95% confidence interval of the speedup is reported.*

 | TestCase                                         | DataSize | `Julia`      | `R`        | Speedup        | Lower CI | Upper CI |
 |--------------------------------------------------|----------|--------------|------------|----------------|----------|----------|